kass173/VBA-challenge/README.md

         'Set start row to 2
         j = 2

-        'Find the last non-blank cell in column A LastRowA = ws.Cells(Rows.Count, 1).End(xlUp).Row
+        'Find the last cell with no data in column A LastRowA = ws.Cells(Rows.Count, 1).End(xlUp).Row
         'MsgBox ("Last row in column A is " & LastRowA)

-            'Loop through all rows
+            'Loop all rows
             For i = 2 To LastRowA

                 'Check if ticker name changed
                 If ws.Cells(i + 1, 1).Value <> ws.Cells(i, 1).Value Then

-                'Write ticker in column I (#9)
+                'Write ticker in column I (no.9)
                 ws.Cells(TickCount, 9).Value = ws.Cells(i, 1).Value

-                'Calculate and write Yearly Change in column J (#10) ws.Cells(TickCount, 10).Value = ws.Cells(i, 6).Value - ws.Cells(j, 3).Value
+                'Calculate and write Yearly Change in column J (no.10) ws.Cells(TickCount, 10).Value = ws.Cells(i, 6).Value - ws.Cells(j, 3).Value

                     'Conditional formating